Winter Backpacking – A fourth season delight

 There is a myriad of choices for stoves when winter backpacking.

 Besides cooking food and heating water, a stove is often needed to melt snow to provide water.
 When melting snow for water, be sure to add a little starter water first and then add the snow.
-Otherwise, it is very easy to scorch the snow or even burn a hole in the pot.
-Snow, again, is a wonderful insulator and that includes any heat applied from a stove.
+Otherwise, scorching the snow or even burning a hole in the pot is very easy.
+Snow, again, is a wonderful insulator, and that includes any heat applied from a stove.

 Types of stoves that may be used in winter include:

-• An alcohol stove can boil water in winter if a little slowly.
-Unless it is a quick trip with little to no snow melting, this type of stove is generally not efficient for winter use.
+- An alcohol stove can boil water in winter if a little slowly.
+Unless it is a quick trip with little to no snow melting, this stove type is generally inefficient for winter use.

-• Upright canister stoves are generally too inefficient in the cold weather.
+- Upright canister stoves are generally too inefficient in cold weather.

-• However, an inverted canister stove works very well for winter.
+- However, an inverted canister stove works very well in winter.
 These stoves start losing their effectiveness around 0F.

-• White gas stoves are still the classic winter stove.
+- White gas stoves are still the classic winter stoves.
 These stoves generally support larger pots well and are perfect for melting snow in larger group settings.
 A white gas stove is heavier than a canister stove, however.
 Below 0F, a white gas stove is usually the stove of choice.

 If using an inverted canister stove or white gas stove, a windscreen and reflective stove base is strongly suggested.
 A simple piece of a blue foam covered with a foil oven pan liner is very effective in serving both as a stove base and reflecting heat back.
-The stove use becomes more efficient and fuel is saved this way, too.
+The stove use becomes more efficient, and fuel is saved this way.

 A larger pot than normal may be needed for snow melting.
 For group trips, a four-quart pot works very well.